 Where can you use engineered wood flooring?

-Engineered hardwood flooring can be used in any room where hardwood can be used.
+Engineered hardwood flooring has countless advantages and can be used in any room where hardwood can be used.
 In aesthetical terms, they are practically indistinguishable.
 And a large palette of available decorative layers will help you find a tone that fits the style of your home.

 And because of how durable engineered hardwood is, it will also work with rooms where you wouldn’t normally put wooden floors.
 Those include bathrooms, basements, hallways, etc. But note that even though it is sturdier, this doesn’t mean it is invincible.
 Consult with professionals before deciding to use engineered hardwood in any room.